Felix Haas

 Felix Haas (born August 30), is a German entrepreneur and investor based in Munich.
 He is most known for founding Amiando and IDnow.
-He is also the co-organizer and host of Bits & Pretzels, Germany’s largest founders' event.
+He is also the co-organizer and host of Bits & Pretzels, Germany's largest founders' event.

 Haas founded his first company, TiberiumSun Networks, in 1997, while still in high school.
 After completing his education and spending two years in Silicon Valley, he co-founded Amiando in 2006.
 The company was acquired by XING in 2010 and Haas co-founded IDnow in 2013.
 He is an active business angel investor.
 He has invested in over 50 internet startups in Germany and serves on the board of several companies.

 Education and early career

 Haas was born and raised in Munich, Germany.
 While he was in high school, he actively attended computer and technology fairs.
-At a computer fair in Munich, he had the idea to develop a global content platform focused on computer games, movie and music.
+At a computer fair in Munich, he had the idea to develop a global content platform focused on computer games, movies and music.
 After working several weeks on designing the website, he launched tiberiumsun.com and founded TiberiumSun Entertainment in 1997.
 Haas completed his high school in 2000 and joined Technical University of Munich for B.Sc. in Electrical Engineering and Information Technology.

 While studying at Technical University of Munich, Haas joined BMW as an intern and worked with the company in Munich and the USA.
 After completing his B.Sc., he enrolled for M.Sc. at Technical University of Munich and received his degree in 2006.
 During his MS.c., he also worked as a project supervisor on a collaborative project between BMW and Stanford University in Palo Alto.
 He was working on the BMW team that created Google Maps "Send to Car" and he co-authored the patent describing the link between internet mapping services like Google Maps and automobiles.